blackwolf12333/BlackwolfOS/README.md

         # sh build

-that will build the files in src and add the output to the floppy.img file.
+That will build the files in src and add the output to the floppy.img file.

 Running